sebastianrothbucher/SpreadsheetInSync/README.md

 You'll be prompted for database details - and you can then opt to push all changes "made offline" to the database.
 If you opt yes, you'll have both in sync.
 Depending on the size of the sheet, you might generate some traffic and it might take up some time.

 ## Working offline
 Essentially, this is the generalization of the cases above: As soon as you start, you'll receive all changes pushed to the hub database while you were away.
 You'll then be prompted to upload all your changes since disconnecting.
 As you had the file in the meantime, everything is as usual.
+Conflicts are detected and you're promted for resolution, so you won't lose data.

 ## When you decide to throw out SpreadsheetInSync...
 ... which hopefully will never happen: you still have your files (the .xls/.xlsx/.ods files), so you can keep on working with them just like you did before, no harm done, no migration work necessary.

 ## Web view
-The Web view is a very simple spreadsheet you can open in the Browser: it runs on the hub database shows the contents you've uploaded there so far.
-You can also edit cells or filter for rows containing some values.
+The Web view is a very simple spreadsheet you can open in the Browser: it runs on the hub database (served by CouchDB) and shows the contents you've uploaded there so far.
+You can also edit cells or filter for rows containing certain values.

 Here's a screen of the Web view:
 <img src="files/screen_web.png" />